tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

 ---
-title: The Exodus to Streamgard, an epic poem
+title: The Exodus to Streamgard,<br/> an epic poem
 author: Yves Parès
 featured: yes
 ---